KingBobSlave/Reddit-personal-tool-explorer/README.md

-This is a small, personal-use project designed to help me learn the Reddit API and experiment with basic API workflows.
-The tool runs locally on my machine and does not interact with other Reddit users or perform any automated posting.
+This repository contains a small, personal-use project for learning the Reddit API and experimenting with simple read-only requests.
+The tool runs locally and does not interact with other Reddit users or perform any automated posting.

 ## Purpose

-The goal of this project is to:
-- Access my own saved posts and comments
+- Access and organise my own saved posts and comments
-- Organise and filter my personal Reddit data
-- Experiment with API authentication and simple read-only requests
-- Learn how to work with OAuth2 and REST APIs in a safe, low-volume environment
+- Learn OAuth2 authentication and API request patterns

-## What the App Does

-- Reads **my own account data** (saved posts, comments, upvoted content)
+- Explore public subreddit data in a low-volume, compliant way
+- Build small personal scripts for education and experimentation

+## Features

+- Read-only access to my own Reddit data
-- Reads **public subreddit data** for educational purposes
+- Fetch public subreddit information
-- Stores nothing publicly and does not share data with any third parties
-- Operates at **very low request volume** and follows Reddit API rules

-## What the App Does *Not* Do

-- No posting, commenting, voting, or messaging
+- No posting, voting, messaging, or moderation actions
 - No scraping or high-volume data collection
-- No moderation actions
-- No interaction with other users
-- No commercial use

 ## Tech Stack

-- Python (or your language of choice)
+- Python 3
+- `requests` for API calls
 - OAuth2 authentication
-- Reddit API (non-Devvit)
+- Local `.env` file for credentials

-## Setup (Local Only)
+## Setup

-This project is intended for personal use only.
-To run it locally:

 1. Clone the repository
-2. Add your Reddit API credentials to a local `.env` file
+2. Create a `.env` file with:
-3. Run the script to test simple read-only API calls

-## Notes

-This project is not a bot, not a public tool, and not intended for deployment.
-It exists solely for personal learning and organisation of my own Reddit data.